dohyung97022/awsGuide/README.md

         * 1 Central VPC
         * 4 Other VPC
       * No Overlapping CIDR Blocks
+      * Peered VPC cannot share NAT gateways
+      * To send traffic from instance to instance in peer
+        * Add route table associated with peer subnet

     * #### VPC Flow Logs
       * Log in CloudWatch Logs or S3